8/7/2024

 Matt Stevenson

-All right.
-Thank you, Satya, and we appreciate all the questions.
-Now, turn to slide 19, it underscores why we believe there's a compelling investment narrative surrounding Holley.
-This market propelled by automotive enthusiasts extends beyond a mere pastime.
+All right, thank you, Satya, and we appreciate all the questions.
+Now, turning to slide 19, it underscores why we believe there is a compelling investment narrative surrounding Holley.
+This market, propelled by automotive enthusiasts, extends beyond a mere pastime.
 It's a passion.
 It's a way of life for our customers.
-We command a vast addressable market approaching 40 billion, and Holley is at the forefront of the industry with a collection of storied brands that have a legacy of innovation.
+We command a vast addressable market approaching $40 billion, and Holley is at the forefront of the industry with a collection of storied brands that have a legacy of innovation.
 Additionally, our history is marked by successful acquisitions and value creation through strategic integrations.
-Plus, we are presented with unique opportunity to forge new digital frontiers that will transform how our consumers and our distribution partners engage with our brands, providing us with competitive edge and fostering growth.
+Plus, we are presented with the unique opportunity to forge new digital frontiers that will transform how our consumers and our distribution partners engage with our brands, providing us with competitive edge and fostering growth.
 When we emerge from this transformation, we have a clear commitment.
-We will deliver stable organic top line growth of at least 6%.
+We will deliver stable, organic, top-line growth of at least 6%.
 We will maintain 40% gross margins and greater than 20% adjusted EBITDA margins.
-We will generate sustainable free cash flow, and we will establish a platform that facilitates the unlocking of value and strategic acquisitions.
+We will generate sustainable free cash flow, and we will establish a platform that facilitates the unlocking of value in strategic acquisitions.
 The combination of the allure of our automotive enthusiast marketplace and Holley's distinguished brand portfolio presents an exceptional investment opportunity.
 In closing, I wish to express my sincere appreciation to our teammates for their dedication to serving our customers daily, to our remarkable consumers who support our brands, and as well as to our distribution partners, many of whom have been integral to our success for decades.
-I also thank you for your attention today and look forward to providing updates on our progress in subsequent quarters.
+I also thank you for your attention today and look forward to providing free providing updates on our progress in subsequent quarters.
 Thank you and have a great rest of the day.

 speaker